-A description of the test situations for photon beams is given in Section A.4.2.3 The tests are illustrated in the corresponding Figures A.4.2.1 and A.4.2.2.
-A description of the test geometries for electron beams is given in Section A.4.2.4.
+A description of the test situations for photon beams is given in Section A.4.2.3 The tests are illustrated in the corresponding figures A.4.2.1 and A.4.2.2.

-- The proposed set is a modification of the set originally proposed for this purpose by AAPM TG 23 [4].
-The modifications refer to modern treatment equipment and include the use of a motorized 60[°] wedge, asymmetric collimators and multi-leaf collimators as well as an additional test for missing tissue. - Some block specifications are left to the choice of the user to accommodate to the materials used clinically. - Unless specified otherwise, points of measurement are at 1, 3, 5, 10, 15, 20, 25, and 30 cm depth.
+a.
+The proposed set is a modification of the set originally proposed for this purpose by AAPM TG 23 [4].
+The modifications refer to modern treatment equipment and include the use of a motorized 60° wedge, asymmetric collimators and multi-leaf collimators as well as an additional test for missing tissue.

+- b.
+Some block specifications are left to the choice of the user to accommodate to the materials used clinically. - c.
+Unless specified otherwise, points of measurement are at 1, 3, 5, 10, 15, 20, 25, and 30 cm depth.
 Distances from the central axis of the beam as indicated in the figures.
-One of the depths may be adapted to the depth of d{max}, depending on the photon beam quality under investigation. - For the numbering of the different tests the original AAPM TG 23 proposal has been used, to which other tests were added.
+One of the depths may be adapted to the depth of d{max}, depending on the photon beam quality under investigation. - d.
+For the numbering of the different tests the original AAPM TG 23 proposal has been used, to which other tests were added.